 While the gig economy is nothing new, it is going through a rather new transition.
 It’s being flooded by an influx of workers.
-Millions of fresh workers have entered the world of flex and freelance work between 2003 and 2013 alone.
+Millions of fresh workers entered the world of flex and freelance work between 2003 and 2013 alone.
 From video production to copywriting services, fitness training to photography, fields across every industry are feeling the effects.
 The voice-over realm is one of them.

-This increase of workers leads to an increase in competition.
+This increase in workers leads to an increase in competition.
 And one of the strategies some workers use to beat out the competition is to offer impossibly low prices.
-While this may initially appear to clients as a great move for business, it’s actually not.
+While this may initially appear to clients as a great move for a business, it’s actually not.
 Not for the client’s business or the voice-over actor’s business.

 Why Impossibly Low Prices are Never Good for Business

-Since the lowest prices are typically offered by new workers with the least amount of experience and industry knowledge, the low cost of the work is likely to be reflected on the quality.
-On the voice-over talent’s end of things, offering impossibly low prices not only makes it tough to make a living, but it can also reflect negatively on their professional reputation.
-Only those who are not confident about what their work is actually worth would even dare to set a price that’s ridiculously below the skill, talent and scope of a specific project.
+Since the lowest prices are typically offered by new workers with the least amount of experience and industry knowledge, the low cost of the work is likely to be reflected in the quality.
+On the voice-over talent’s end of things, offering impossibly low prices not only makes it tough to make a living, but can also reflect negatively on their professional reputation.
+Only those who are not confident about what their work is actually worth would even dare to set a price that’s ridiculously below the skill, talent, and scope of a specific project.

 What Eventually Happens

 Prices can’t continue their downward spiral forever.
 There’s got to be a breaking point.
 That breaking point tends to come when the workers start to thin themselves out, in a process that’s reminiscent of natural selection – where only the fittest survive.
 Those that are not-so-fit for the industry may bow out for any number of reasons, some of which are outlined on voice-over actor Paul Strikwerda’s Nethervoice blog:

 - Not booking enough jobs or any jobs

 - Can’t afford to invest in quality equipment or coaching